 A proposal to build a direct Palma-Sóller railway which would pass via a tunnel under the Sierra de Tramuntana mountains was approved, and the first working train reached Sóller on 30th September of 1911.

-After 30 minutes, the train has its only scheduled stop at Bunyola Station, at the foothills of the Tramuntana mountains.
+The train ambles first through Palma’s streets, heading north into the flat and fertile agricultural lands.
+After 30 minutes, the train has its only scheduled stop at Bunyola, at the foothills of the Tramuntana mountains.